ronsala/restaranter-frontend/notes/dev-log.md

 I'm rusty on my routing.
 In a regular Rails app, edit is used to show an edit form.
 In API-only, I should be able to hit `/api/v1/users/:id` with a PATCH.

+## Tue Jun 15 21:20:12 EDT 2021

+Setting up /newrestaurant.
+I can create a new restaurant in the backend and in the store.
+Next time, will work on setting up where to take the user next, probably to a review page before they take the restaurant live.
+This will ensure menu, section, item info is in place.

+## Wed Jun 16 19:49:03 EDT 2021

+Set up routing user to a restaurants/:restaurantId/review page.
+Next time, will build it out.